SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 a variable stored property called ``firstValue`` and a constant stored property called ``length``.
-In the example above, ``length`` is initialized when the new range is created and can't be changed thereafter, because it is a constant property.
+In the example above, ``length`` is initialized when the new range is created and can't be changed thereafter, because it's a constant property.

 .. _Properties_StoredPropertiesOfConstantStructureInstances: